alejandro-isaza/MultiDelegate/README.md

 MultiDelegate
 =============

 MultiDelegate is a delegate multiplexing class for Objective-C. In other words, it will dispatch delegate methods to multiple objects, instead of being restricted to a single delegate object.
-You can also use it a generic method dispatch mechanism.
+You can also use it as a generic method dispatch mechanism.

 ## Example

 Suppose you have a `UITableView` and you want to implement the data source using two separate classes: one is the actual data source implementing the `tableView:numberOfRowsInSection:` method and the other one is the cell factory implementing the `tableView:cellForRowAtIndexPath:` method to construct the cells.

-First create an AIMultiDelegate instance.
+First create an `AIMultiDelegate` instance.
 You need to keep a strong reference to this instance because most objects don't retain their delegates:
 ```objc
 _multiDelegate = [[AIMultiDelegate alloc] init];
 ```